jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

 - __Significance level for the baseline trend test__: What significance level to use for the baseline trend test.
 The default is 0.05.

-- __Weighting scheme__: If you specify the aggregating variables in the "Variables" tab, an option will appear allowing you to specify the weighting scheme to use for aggregating.
+- __Weighting scheme__: If you specify one or more aggregating variables in the "Variables" tab, an option will appear allowing you to specify a weighting scheme.
   The default is "1/V", which uses the inverse sampling variances of the effect size estimates as the weights for aggregating.
 If you specify "equal", then the effect size estimates are weighted equally.

 - __Confidence Level__: For effect size indices that have known sampling variances, the calculator will report approximate confidence intervals.
 Specify